Configure Splunk forwarding to use your own certificates

 # $SPLUNK_HOME/bin/splunk restart splunkd

-Configure your forwarders to use your certificates
+Configure forwarders to use a signed certificate

 - Copy the new certificate and the CA public certificate

 myCACertificate.peminto an accessible folder on the forwarders you want to configure.
 For example, you can use a destination folder of

 outputs.confin an app directory, the forwarder does not encrypt the passwords and the clear-text value remains in the file.
 You might want to create different certificates (signed by the same root CA) to use when configuring SSL in app directories.

 $SPLUNK_HOME/etc/system/local/outputs.conf(or in the appropriate directory of any app you use to distribute your forwarding configuration):